RULES FOR THE BT THREE PEAKS

 2 a) The overall winning team will be the fastest 4 person team to complete the course.

-However, teams starting with 4 but finishing with 3 will be eligible for the overall trophy 2nd and 3rd placing.
-Veterans, Mixed, Ladies and BT LOB Trophies will only be presented for first place.
+However, teams starting with 4 but having 4 at Ribblehead CP and finishing with 3 will be eligible for the overall 2nd and 3rd placings.
+Veterans, Mixed and BT LOB Trophies will only be presented for first place in those Classes.

-b) This year as last year only one main trophy (1st Overall, 1st Mixed, 1st Veterans & 1st Ladies) can be won by a single team. i.e. one team cannot win both 1st Overall and 1st Mixed.
+b) This year as last year Overall Winners can only win one main trophy (1st Overall) i.e. The overall Winners cannot win both 1st Overall and 1st Mixed (or any other Trophy).

-3 A veterans team shall be average age 58 years or over.
+3 A veterans team shall be average age 58 years or over (232 AGG at start).
 No handicapping will be placed on the average age of team members completing the course.

 4 A mixed team is a team of any number of both sexes and must complete the course, mixed to qualify.

-5 a) Walkers must assemble at the start, Horton Playing Field, between 0645 and 0745 to facilitate equipment checks to allow all walkers to start by 0800.
+5 a) Walkers must assemble at the start, Horton Playing Field, between 0600 and 0730 (walkers) / 0745 (runners) to facilitate equipment checks to allow all participants to start by 0800 at the latest as Start Closes promptly.

 Later Start Exception -

-Teams intending to complete the course in less than 6 hours should assemble and start after 0800 to assist checkpoint placements.
+Teams intending to complete the course in less than 6 hours (RUNNERS) should assemble and start at 0730 to assist checkpoint Staffing placements.
+N.B You must halt at ALL CHECKPOINTS and wait to be checked through or the Team will be disqualified.

 b) Non-checked entrants cannot be the responsibility of the organisers.